tskit-dev/tutorials/what_is.md

 the first tree.
 The second tree shows the relationships between positions 715 and 932, and the third from position 932 until the end.

 These trees describe the full ancestry, or *genetic genealogy* of our 10 genomes.
-As we shall see, this genealogy is [useful in many ways](sec_what_is_ancestry), and forms the basis for a powerful [framework for statistical calculation](sec_what_is_analysis).
-But first we shall see how the ancestry can be used as an efficient *evolutionary encoding* for DNA sequences.

 (sec_what_is_dna_data)=